BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

+\para{Autoregressive Generation as a Latent Dynamical System.} Autoregressive language generation naturally induces a trajectory in the model's latent space~\citep{kong2024aligning}.
+At decoding step $t$, the prefix state $s_t=(q,x_{\leq t})$ is processed by the LLM, which produces an intermediate hidden state $h^{(\ell)}(s_t)$.
+The model then samples the next token $x_{t+1}$, forming the updated state $s_{t+1}=(q,x_{\leq t+1})$.
+This induces a stochastic transition over latent representations, $h^{(\ell)}(s_t)\mapsto h^{(\ell)}(s_{t+1})$, allowing autoregressive generation to be viewed as a latent dynamical process.
+This view frames inference-time LLM safety as keeping latent trajectories within, or steering them toward, prescribed safe regions.

+CBFs provide a natural mechanism for this purpose: a learned safety classifier defines a safe set in the hidden-state space, and the CBF condition determines local corrections to steer the trajectory away from unsafe regions during decoding. \algo{} instantiates this idea by treating hidden states as latent system states and learned safety classifiers as CBF constraints.

-Control Barrier Functions (CBFs) provide a rigorous and principled framework for enforcing safety in dynamical systems.
-We consider affine control systems with state $h \in \mathbb{R}^n$, control input $u \in \mathbb{R}^m$, and dynamics of the form:
+\para{Control Barrier Functions.} CBFs provide a principled framework for enforcing safety in dynamical systems.
+We consider affine control systems with state $h \in \mathbb{R}^n$, control input $u \in \mathbb{R}^m$, and dynamics

 where $f$ and $g$ are assumed to be locally Lipschitz.
-We aim is to ensure the system state $h(t)$ remains within a prescribed safe set $\mathcal{C}$, defined as the $0$-superlevel set of a continuously differentiable function $b : \mathbb{R}^n \to \mathbb{R}$, as follows:
+The goal is to ensure that the state $h$ remains within a prescribed safe set $\mathcal{C}$, defined as the $0$-superlevel set of a continuously differentiable function $b : \mathbb{R}^n \to \mathbb{R}$: